raspberry-pi-home/pi-home-gpio/README.md

 Creates a new Button component which will act as a digital input

 #### onAction(callback)
-When the button is released `onAction` function is called
+When the button is pressed `onAction` function is called

 ---